 Punta La Tinaja

-No parking or camping rules here and you’re welcome to drive right on the beach as far as your vehicle can take you.
-4X4’s are helpful here to really get further out on the beach.
+No parking or camping rules here, and youโre welcome to drive right on the beach as far as your vehicle can take you.
+4X4s are helpful here to get further out on the beach.
 No services and no infrastructure here.
-Just you and beach.
+Just you and the beach.

 Google Maps Code: 4V3P+24 La Tinaja, Baja California Sur

-We couldn’t possibly name all the best “off-the-grid” beaches throughout the Baja Peninsula.
-To get more information, we suggest downloading the iOverlander App to see the hundreds of under-discovered beaches all over the Baja.
+We couldnโt possibly name all the best โoff-the-gridโ beaches throughout the Baja Peninsula.
+We suggest downloading the iOverlander App to get more information and see the hundreds of under-discovered beaches throughout the Baja.

 Todos Santos